elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 For instance, if a worker (well, all workers) terminates because of an invalid configuration property, it doesn't make any sense to have the coordinator recreate them indefinitely, as the error requires manual intervention.

-Should we try to distinguish recoverable and non-recoverable errors, or are we good terminating the main Kibana process when any worker terminates unexpectedly for any reason (After all, this is already the behavior in non-cluster mode)?
+As a first step, we plan to terminate the main Kibana process when any worker terminates unexpectedly for any reason (after all, this is already the behavior in non-cluster mode).
+In the future, we will look toward distinguishing between recoverable and non-recoverable errors as an enhancement, so that we can automatically restart workers on any recoverable error.

-#### Data folder
+### 6.1.8 Data folder

 The data folder (`path.data`) is currently the same for all workers.

 We still have to identify with the teams if this is going to be a problem.
 It could be, for example, if some plugins are accessing files in write mode, which could result in concurrency issues between the workers.

-If that was confirmed, we would have to create and use a distinct data folder for each worker.
+If that was confirmed, we would plan to create and use a distinct data folder for each worker, which would be non-breaking as we don't consider the layout of this directory to be part of our public API.

-One pragmatic solution could be, when clustering is enabled, to create a sub folder under path.data for each worker.

-The data folder is not considered part of our public API, and the implementation and path already changed in previous minor releases, so this should not be considered a breaking change.

-#### instanceUUID
+### 6.1.9 instanceUUID

 The same instance UUID (`server.uuid` / `{dataFolder}/uuid`) is currently used by all the workers.

-We still need to identify with the teams if this is going to be a problem, in which case we would need to have distinct instance uuid per workers.
+So far, we have not identified any places where this will be problematic, however, we will look to other teams to help validate this.

-Note that this could be a breaking change, as the single `server.uuid` configuration property would not be enough.
+Note that if we did need to have per-worker UUIDs, this could be a breaking change, as the single `server.uuid` configuration property would not be enough.
+If this change becomes necessary, one approach could be to have unique worker IDs with `${serverUuid}-${workerId}`.
-Could the new `clustering.getWorkerId()` API be used here somehow?
-We could have a unique worker id with `{serverUUid}-{workerId}`.

-#### The Dev CLI

-In development mode, we are already spawning processes from the main process: The Kibana server running in the main process actually just kickstarts core to get the configuration and services required to instantiate the `CliDevMode` (from the legacy service), which itself spawns a child process to run the actual Kibana server.

-Even if not technically blocking, it would greatly simplify parts of the workers and coordinator logic if we were able to finally extract the dev cli from Core and to avoid having it create a temporary server just to access the Legacy service and configuration.

-Note that extracting and refactoring the dev cli is going to be required anyway to remove the last bits of legacy, as it currently relies on the legacy configuration to run (and is running from the legacy service).
-This task is currently planned for 7.13 or early 7.14, see [the associated GH issue](https://github.com/elastic/kibana/issues/76935)

 ## 6.2 Technical impact on Plugins

-### 6.2.1 Identifying things that may break
+### 6.2.1 What types of things could break?

-- Concurrent access to the same resources
+#### Concurrent access to the same resources

 Is there, for example, some part of the code that is accessing and writing files from the data folder (or anywhere else) and makes the assumption that it is the sole process actually writing to that file?

-- Using instanceUUID as a unique Kibana process identifier
+#### Using instanceUUID as a unique Kibana process identifier

 Is there, for example, schedulers that are using the instanceUUID a single process id, in opposition to a single Kibana instance id?
 Are there situations where having the same instance UUID for all the workers is going to be a problem?

-- Things needing to run only once per Kibana instance
+#### Things needing to run only once per Kibana instance

 Is there any part of the code that needs to be executed only once in a multi-worker mode, such as initialization code, or starting schedulers?

-An example would be reporting's queueFactory pooling.
+An example would be Reporting's queueFactory pooling.
 As we want to only be running a single headless at a time per Kibana instance, only one worker should have pooling enabled.

 ### 6.2.2 Identified required changes

-(Probably not exhaustive at the moment)

 #### Reporting